Ramp Pesto

 Instructions

-• Roughly chop the stems of the ramps.
-Pulse in a food processor until minced.
-Add the ramp leaves, walnuts, Parmesan, lemon juice, salt and pepper.
-Puree the mixture and while the motor is running, drizzle the olive oil through the feeder tube until the pesto is fully combined.
+• In a food processor, combine the ramp leaves and stems, walnuts, Parmesan, lemon juice, salt and pepper.
+Process them until they are finely chopped.
+With the motor running, drizzle in the olive oil until the pesto is fully combined.

 Your email address will not be published.
 Required fields are marked *